ychding11/ychding11.github.io/_posts/2015-03-28-Languages-Resources.md

 "I am creating a new virtual function" from "I am overriding a virtual function from my baseclass".
 So GCC implements this option to detect potential errors.
 But I think the option is not a good idea, especially when c++11 introduce a new key word override to solve override existing virtual function or create new virtual function.
+For quick reference, I list some frequently used GCC compile options here.

+- Werror, Treat all warnings as errors.

 ## Learning materials
 - [Learn CPP websit](http://www.learncpp.com/) It provides very comprehensive contents about c++, very good materials for references.